cassandracaluag/Vitality/README.md

 - You can share as many messages as you'd like.
 - Once done, you can click the 'Back' button, redirecting you to the page displaying all Resilience Reminders.
 - Click 'Back to Menu' once done with Resilience Reminders, and want to access other Vitality features.
+### Journaling:
+- Press the left (back) and right (forward) buttons to scroll through each of the journaling prompts.
+- Once you've found a prompt you'd like to write about, press 'Choose this Prompt'
+- Fill out the given field under 'Write your response.'
+Again, don't share sensitive information.
+- Once done, press 'Share.'
+- You are now back in the Journaling main page.
+- If you want to see your past entries, click 'See your Past Entries'
+- Press the left (back) and right (forward) buttons to scroll through each of your journaling prompts.
+- Click 'Back' when satisfied.
+- Click 'Back to Menu' once done with Journaling, and want to access other Vitality features.
+### FitBot (Health & Wellness Chatbot)